NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

     You can change it as follows: changing line 75-77 in database/__init__.py.
 Note: if you uncomment 75, you gotta comment out line 77 ! (by putting a <#> before it, like in line 76.
 Then use change-currency-symbol (see src/commands.txt) or change "symbol_emoji" `in database/database.json`(needs to be a custom emoji).
 Contact me if you got issues.

 You should be good to go!

+### - Goal
+It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.
+Obviously it's way bigger now.
+The goal was to make an easily customizable Template of a discord bot, also fixing the issues stated above.
+Another goal is to have the bot written in python so that it's easy to edit for every user.
+You can adjust the code so it fits exactly what you need.

 ### images
 On 09.02.24 update I added the option add images for items, that would be shown when calling the single item catalog info ("catalog item_name").